antonpaquin/Telekinesis/README.md

 ```
 (Sorry, password change endpoint is not written yet.
 Put an issue in this repo if you would like this feature)

-This default user can't do anything, so let's give him permission to create scripts, and to list all scripts
+This default user can't do anything, so let's give him the "script.create" permission
 ```
-curl -b $COOKIE -XPUT http://127.0.0.1:8080/permission -d '{"username": "myfriend", "permission": "script.create"}' curl -b $COOKIE -XPUT http://127.0.0.1:8080/permission -d '{"username": "myfriend", "permission": "scripts.read"}'
+curl -b $COOKIE -XPUT http://127.0.0.1:8080/permission -d '{"username": "myfriend", "permission": "script.create"}'
 ```
 Now he can create his own scripts, and he'll have full access to anything he creates.